 Whereas Ann’s radically different proposal is that we should grant “huge powers” to a “committee of men” to regulate the thousands of bank clerks who will decide “how much money we should all have” when they make decisions on who to lend to or not.
 The decisions of that regulatory committee will also expand or shrink the money supply, spending and consequently influence economic activity.
 But if that regulatory committee turns out to be less than competent, or unable to fully control the banks, then we could easily see a repeat of the financial crisis, and another need to bail out the banks.

 And without a doubt, this system will retain the confusion that shrouds the banking system.
-In contrast, our proposals make the banking system work the way that most people think they do: with banks as middlemen between savers and borrowers, and the state being the only creator of new money.
+In contrast, our proposals make the banking system work the way that most people think it does – and most students of economics are taught that it does, and most economics textbooks say that it does: with banks as middlemen between savers and borrowers, and the state being the only creator of new money.

 Above all, it will ensure that things stay just as they are.